How should we score athletes and candidates: geometric scoring rules: Conclusion

 Another peculiar feature of many sporting events is that both points and prize money are awarded after each event, and the principles governing the two could be very different.
-We have seen that, while in the PGA TOUR the scores and prize money are almost identical (\autoref{OptimalGraphPGA}), in the IBU World Cup the two are completely different (\autoref{OptimalGraphIBU}).
-This can lead to the phenomenon where the athlete that earns the most money is not, in fact, the champion.\footnote{While the scores and prize money awarded in the PGA TOUR are \emph{almost} identical, they are not \emph{exactly} so.
-And this small difference can be sufficient to result in different champions and money leaders.
-The winner of the 2018 FedEx cup was Justin Rose, while the money leader was Justin Thomas, with 8.694 million to Rose's 8.130 (\url{https://web.archive.org/web/20200318190006/https://www.pgatour.com/news/2018/10/01/2018-2019-pga-tour-full-membership-fantasy-rankings-1-50.html}, \url{https://web.archive.org/web/20180924033715/https://www.pgatour.com/daily-wrapup/2018/09/23/tiger-woods-wins-2018-tour-championship-justin-rose-wins-fedexcup-playoffs.html}).} It would be interesting to see whether such incidents could be avoided, as well as other desirable features of prize structures.
-It does not appear that the axiomatic approach has been applied to prize structures, barring the recent works of \citet{DietzenbacherKondratev20} and \citet{PetroczyCsato21revenue}.
+We have seen that, while in golf the scores and prize money are almost identical (\autoref{OptimalGraphPGA}), in biathlon the two are completely different (\autoref{OptimalGraphIBU}).
+This can lead to the phenomenon where the athlete that earns the most money is not, in fact, the champion.\footnote{In the PGA TOUR, the winner of the 2018 FedEx cup was Justin Rose, while the money leader was Justin Thomas, with 8.694 million to Rose's 8.130 (\url{https://web.archive.org/web/20200318190006/https://www.pgatour.com/news/2018/10/01/2018-2019-pga-tour-full-membership-fantasy-rankings-1-50.html}, \url{https://web.archive.org/web/20180924033715/https://www.pgatour.com/daily-wrapup/2018/09/23/tiger-woods-wins-2018-tour-championship-justin-rose-wins-fedexcup-playoffs.html}).} It would be interesting to see whether such incidents could be avoided, as well as what are other desirable features of prize structures.
+It does not appear that the axiomatic approach has been applied to prize structures, barring the recent works of \citet{DietzenbacherKondratev22} and \citet{PetroczyCsato21revenue}.

-This paper was motivated by sports, where extreme results are valued, so we had little to say about concave geometric rules $(0\leq p\leq 1)$.
-An area where they may be of interest is group recommendation systems \citep{Masthoff15}, where one of the guiding principles is balance between achieving high average utility in the group, and minimising the misery of the least happy member.
-It is easy to see that Borda ($p=1$) maximises rank-average utility, while generalised antiplurality ($p=0$) minimises the misery of the least happy member.
-It is natural to suppose that rules with $0<p<1$ will find a middle ground between these two extremes, and it would be interesting to compare them to other procedures for achieving balance, such as average without misery, the Nash product, or veto-based approaches.
+This paper was motivated by sports, where extreme results are valued, so we had little to say about concave geometric rules $(0<p\leq 1)$.
+An area where they may be of interest is group recommendation systems, where one of the guiding principles is balance between achieving high average utility in the group, and minimising the misery of the least happy member.
+It is easy to see that Borda ($p=1$) maximises rank-average utility, while generalised antiplurality ($p\ria~0$) minimises the misery of the least happy member.
+It is natural to suppose that rules with $0<p<1$ will find a middle ground between these two extremes, and it would be interesting to compare them to other procedures for achieving balance, such as average without misery \citep{Masthoff15}, the Nash product \citep{DyerMiles76,Airiau19}, or veto-based approaches \citep{IanovskiKondratev21}.

 \printendnotes